Sbugg8/IAM-Labs/labs/aws-iam-users-groups-policies.md

 - Next: replace AdministratorAccess with a least-privilege policy and re-test.

 ## Next steps
-1. Complete login verification as `labuser1`.
+1. Complete login verification as `lab-tester`.
 2. Create and test a least-privilege policy for the required actions.
 3. Re-scan and add final screenshots; move file to `completed/` when fully verified.